 All drivers are cautioned to make the safety of students and other pedestrians their top priority.
 Parking is permitted in designated parking spaces only.
-While driving on campus or in carpool lines, please refrain from using cell phones.
+While driving on campus or in carpool lines use of cell phones is prohibited.
 Please refrain from parking in the carpool loops at any time of day.
 Please reserve handicapped spaces for the handicapped.